TheGarvitGupta/LogSync/README.md

 ```

 * Download the latest version of Python 3 (https://www.python.org/downloads/)
-* If you would like to keep the environment separate, perform the following steps in a virtual environment (https://docs.python-guide.org/dev/virtualenvs/)
+* If you would like to (highly recommended) keep the environment separate, perform the following steps in a virtual environment (https://docs.python-guide.org/dev/virtualenvs/)

 ```sh
 cd LogSync